LEADING OFF: Harper healing, Ohtani on mound, Anderson 8-0

 CENTRAL SHOWDOWN

-The top two teams in the AL Central square off again when José Ramírez and the surging Cleveland Guardians visit Byron Buxton, Carlos Correa and the Minnesota Twins.
+The top two teams in the AL Central square off again when Jose Ramirez and the Cleveland Guardians visit Byron Buxton, Carlos Correa and the Minnesota Twins.

 Triston McKenzie (4-5, 2.96 ERA) pitches for the Guardians against Sonny Gray (3-1, 2.09) in the middle game of the series.
 Gray threw five shutout innings last Wednesday at Seattle, his first appearance since going on the injured list June 2 with a strained pectoral muscle.